kubernetes/website/content/en/docs/tasks/administer-cluster/controller-manager-leader-migration.md

 Leader Migration can be enabled by setting `--enable-leader-migration` on `kube-controller-manager` or `cloud-controller-manager`.
 Leader Migration only applies during the upgrade and can be safely disabled or left enabled after the upgrade is complete.

 This guide walks you through the manual process of upgrading the control plane from `kube-controller-manager` with built-in cloud provider to running both `kube-controller-manager` and `cloud-controller-manager`.
-If you use a tool to administrator the cluster, please refer to the documentation of the tool and the cloud provider for more details.
+If you use a tool to deploy and administrator the cluster, please refer to the documentation of the tool and the cloud provider for specific instructions of the migration.

 ## {{% heading "prerequisites" %}}

 It is assumed that the control plane is running Kubernetes version N and to be upgraded to version N + 1.
 Although it is possible to migrate within the same version, ideally the migration should be performed as part of an upgrade so that changes of configuration can be aligned to each release.
 The exact versions of N and N + 1 depend on each cloud provider.
 For example, if a cloud provider builds a `cloud-controller-manager` to work with Kubernetes 1.22, then N can be 1.21 and N + 1 can be 1.22.

-The control plane nodes should run `kube-controller-manager` with Leader Election enabled through `--leader-elect=true`.
-As of version N, an in-tree cloud privider must be set with `--cloud-provider` flag and `cloud-controller-manager` should not yet be deployed.
+The control plane nodes should run `kube-controller-manager` with Leader Election enabled, which is the default.
+As of version N, an in-tree cloud provider must be set with `--cloud-provider` flag and `cloud-controller-manager` should not yet be deployed.

 The out-of-tree cloud provider must have built a `cloud-controller-manager` with Leader Migration implementation.
 If the cloud provider imports `k8s.io/cloud-provider` and `k8s.io/controller-manager` of version v0.21.0 or later, Leader Migration will be available.
 However, for version before v0.22.0, Leader Migration is alpha and requires feature gate `ControllerManagerLeaderMigration` to be enabled.